 To buy: $249; amazon.com

-Now fully funded and available for delivery in 7 to 10 business days, the Gravity Blanket comes in 15-, 20-, and 25-pound versions, each measuring 4 feet by 6 feet.
+This weighted blanket comes in 15-, 20-, and 25-pound versions, each measuring 4 feet by 6 feet.
 (King and queen sizes are in the works, but the company recommends the blankets not be shared by couples who might disrupt each other's sleep, since using one is supposed to be a "grounding" experience.)
-It’s made of breathable fabrics, and both the weighted inner layer and outer duvet cover are machine washable.
+It’s made of breathable fabrics, and both the weighted inner layer and outer duvet cover are machine-washable.

 To buy: $169; amazon.com

-This 47-by-74-inch cotton blanket comes in 15-pound or 20-pound models, with a polyester microfiber cover that one Amazon reviewer described as so soft it "feels like I’m petting a bunny."
+This 47-by-74-inch cotton blanket comes in 15-pound or 20-pound models, and is encased in an ultra soft polyester microfiber that makes it look and feel incredibly luxurious.
 Tiny plastic pellets are distributed evenly across the blanket in stitched pockets, which gives it a stylish, quilted look.

-At 60 by 80 inches, this plush blanket fits a queen size bed and weighs 12 pounds.
+At 60-by-80 inches, this plush blanket weighs 12 pounds and is large enough to fit a queen size bed.
 (If you want more or less weight, the company suggests sleeping under half the blanket or doubling it up on top of you.)
-One side has a silky smooth minky polyester fabric, while the other side features a textured dot pattern "for fingers and hands that like to fidget."
+One side has a silky smooth minky polyester fabric, while the other features a textured dot pattern "for fingers and hands that like to fidget."

 YnM Weighted Blanket

-YnM makes blankets in various sizes and weights, ranging from 5 pounds (38 by 48 inches) to 25 pounds (80 by 87 inches).
-It’s made of 100% cotton and is filled with tiny glass beads; for easy cleaning, a duvet cover can be purchased separately.
+YnM’s best-selling, top-rated weighted blankets come in various sizes and weights—ranging from 5 pounds to 30 pounds—and are some of the most popular weighted blankets on Amazon Made with 100% cotton material, they’re filled with tiny, evenly-distributed glass beads that are designed to comfortably hug your body You can opt to enjoy the blanket as is, or purchase a duvet cover separately for easy cleaning.
 Despite the smaller size options, the instructions state not to use these blankets “on your little ones or people who can’t move the heavy blanket themselves"—a warning that should be heeded for all brands of weighted blankets.

 Magic Weighted Blanket